Mingj-Liu/Implementation-of-LSTMP-based-on-pytorch-kaldi/README.md

 This is the supplementary part of neural_networks.py in pytorch-kaldi.

-To run, you can just add this class into neural_networks.py and run the cfg file following the guideline of pytorch-kaldi.
+You can just add this class into neural_networks.py, add the cfg file to path: cfg/TIMIT_baselines.

+Use command: python run_exp.py cfg/TIMIT_baselines/TIMIT_LSTMP_mfcc.cfg to run.